jdugan6240/kak-dap/README.md

 ### Requirements

-kak-dap requires Python 3.8 or later.
-No other dependencies apart from Kakoune are required.
+kak-dap requires Python 3.10 or later.
+You also need to have [Poetry](https://python-poetry.org/docs/) installed.

 ### Optional requirements

+If your Kakoune installation is newer than the commit [dad128e4a6c258983e820039c95e6d92998fd1bc](https://github.com/mawww/kakoune/commit/dad128e4a6c258983e820039c95e6d92998fd1bc) (which was merged before the 2023.08.08 release), then WezTerm support should work out of the box.

-For WezTerm support, install the following plugin:
+For older versions of Kakoune, install the following plugin:

 https://github.com/rzeigler/wezterm.kak